2lian/asyncio-for-robotics/README.md

 *Will this make my code slower?* [No.](https://github.com/2lian/asyncio-for-robotics/tree/main/README.md#about-speed)

-*Will this make my code faster?* No. However `asyncio` will help YOU write better, faster code.
+*Will this make my code faster?* No. However, `asyncio` will help YOU write better, faster code.

-*Does it replace ROS 2?
-Is this a wrapper?* No. It is a tool adding async capabilities.
-It gives you more choices, not less.
+> [!TIP]
+> `asyncio_for_robotics` interfaces do not replace their primary interfaces!
+We add capabilities, giving you more choices, not less.

 ## Install